vaibhavgit9210/OnlineJudgeV2/README.md

-# SimpleOJ
+# OnlineJudgeV2

-SimpleOJ is an interactive online platform for coding enthusiasts.
+OnlineJudgeV2 is an interactive online platform for coding enthusiasts.
 It allows users to solve programming challenges and run code snippets in C, C++, Java, and Python.

 You can use [@ah_naf/runcode](https://www.npmjs.com/package/@ah_naf/runcode) npm package to run C, C++, Python and Java code.

 ## Demo

-For a visual demonstration of SimpleOJ in action, check out our [video demo](https://youtu.be/Xfc7_3AgQOw).
+For a visual demonstration of OnlineJudgeV2 in action, check out our [video demo](https://youtu.be/Xfc7_3AgQOw).

 ## Features